marbetschar/marco.betschart.name/blog/2022-01-17-why-elementary-os-is-the-right-choice-for-me.md

 For example, the elementary OS [installer offers to switch to a left-handed setup if the users clicks on the `Next` button with the right mouse button](https://github.com/elementary/initial-setup/pull/133):

 ...
 MOVIE ...

+Other things I really like in terms of design and UX in elementary OS are [Multi Touch Gestures](https://blog.elementary.io/multitouch-gestures-in-elementary-os-6/) and the [Dark Style](https://blog.elementary.io/dark-style-progress/).

 ### Open Source does not imply Free Labour